Farmstead Namesake & History

 The Deanna Rose Children’s Farmstead was renamed in 1985 to honor Deanna Sue Rose, an Overland Park police officer killed in the line of duty.
 In January 1985, Deanna was injured when a suspect she was trying to arrest on suspicion of driving while intoxicated knocked her to the ground and ran over her.
 She died two days later from her injuries.

-Officer Rose is the only Overland Park police officer and the first woman officer in Kansas to die in the line of duty.
+Officer Rose was the first Overland Park police officer and the first woman officer in Kansas to die in the line of duty.
 She received a posthumous award for valor from the Kansas Association of Chiefs of Police.
 Prior to working for Overland Park, Officer Rose graduated cum laude from Wichita State University in criminal justice and was a member of the San Diego County Sheriff’s Office.

 The Farmstead serves as a permanent and living reminder of Officer Rose’s love for animals and her zest for life.